-Whether you like ’em trade jobs or not, millennials take note.
+Whether you like them trade jobs or not, millennials take note.

-It’s no big secret that we like millennials (even though I’m clearly not that generation anymore!).
+It’s no big secret that we like millennials (even though I’m not that generation anymore!).

-We’ve spent many days thinking about new opportunities for this generation and, inevitably, decided the next best step was look at trade jobs — not to be too left field, but because it males real sense.
+We’ve spent many days thinking about new opportunities for this generation and, inevitably, decided the next best step was to look at trade jobs — not too left field, but because it makes real sense.

 Here’s why.